-Administrative and general expenses for the three months period ended September 30, 2018 totaled \$1,808, compared to \$838 during the corresponding period in 2017 while for the nine months ended September 30, 2018 an expense of \$4,446 was recorded compared \$3,052 in the corresponding period last year.
+Administrative and general expenses for the year ended December 31, 2018 of \$8,010 was recorded compared \$5,572 in the corresponding period last year.
 As the Company continues to grow the administrative and general costs increase with the operations.
 On a year over year basis the component of this line item that increased the most were; salaries from adding staff and severance costs, legal, consulting and audit & tax advisory services.
+In addition, the Company spent approximately \$1,500 in one time costs.